 The other day a close friend of mine complained about the burdens that social media adds to our daily lives and asked me how I’m able to avoid it.

-And so, here is my guide to protecting oneself from the tiring communication chaos:
+And so, here is my guide to protecting myself from the tiring communication chaos:

 *Turning off my phone’s notifications